 I prefer a hint of smoke in this salsa (it really complements the bbq!) so I call for a bit of mezcal in addition to tequila – my preferred brand of mezcal may be purchased here.

-This is a fantastic salsa for your upcoming grill season, my Citizens – I have every confidence this legendary, boozy Mexican salsa will be a hit at your next adults-only outdoor grill! 🙂
+This is a fantastic Northern Mexican salsa for your upcoming grill season and boozy Mexican salsa will assuredly be a hit at your next adults-only outdoor grill! 🙂

 You can also show your support by listening to our podcasts, liking them, and sharing as you see fit – try them out here.